kurucz07/payapi-agency/README.md

 ### What I learned

 - I learnt how to structure a multipage website.
-How the file structure should be, and how to keep it organised.
+How the file structure should be, and how to keep it organised and detailed.
 - LEarnt JSON-LDH for on-page SEO.
 - Gain more experience with CSS techniques and SASS.